• Skip to primary navigation

 • ½ cup white sugar

-• ½ packed cup brown sugar
+• ½ packed cup light brown sugar

 • 1 teaspoon vanilla extract